ZelmaSedano/intermentionz/README.md

 In addition, InterMention has a Quote of the Day below the Affirmations Table to inspire the user with insightful and uplifting quotes.

-## Upcoming Additions:

-Sending users their favorite Mention on a schedule so that they are reminded of something positive throughout their day, which can slowly over time counteract negative thought patterns.

 <h3><a href='https://intermentionz.herokuapp.com/' target='_blank'>View InterMention on Heroku</a><h3>

 <img src="./serene.png">